 You might say that motivation fills the mind with energy, the same way gasoline powers a car.
 No gas, no go — no motivation, no behavior.
 A conditioning consequence provides that energy.

 In the article called “Leveraging The Power of Thank You,” by Susan Meisinger presents a number of examples where executives missed opportunities to use a heart-felt thank you to positively reinforce the behavior that they want.
 It’s as if they were blind to the fact that all of us like to hear a kind word on occasion.

 I remember a personal example of this.
 A medical director at a large medical group, once told me that he had a boss he never saw and rarely heard from.
 However, this person would call whenever this medical director screwed-up — and he very rarely made mistakes.
 So he rarely ever heard from him.
 I remember him telling me, “You know, the money hardly seems worth it when you never hear a kind word.”
 This suggests some executives don’t understand or don’t know how to use the power of positive reinforcement.

 So remember this very simple heuristic, it works almost all the time (nothing ever works 100 percent of the time with humans).
 It goes, if you want to increase the likelihood or frequency of seeing a desired behavior occur again, positively reinforcement it.
 This is one of the five major consequences you can use to change behavior

 And, if we know how to change antecedents and consequences, we can influence the ability to learn skills.
-It’s commonly used as part of a learning program to provide the motivation that driving the learning of skill.
+It’s commonly used as part of a learning program to provide the motivation driving the learning of skills.